-The first day, it was kind of chilly and windy so we just stayed on the beach, napped and ate our first Greek gyro (Which is better than I thought it would be).
+The first day was kind of chilly and windy so we just stayed on the beach.
+We napped and ate our first authentic Greek gyro (Which is better than I thought it would be).

 After a much needed nap, we went and found the most magical place on earth, Dorian’s Pub.
 Dorian’s pub was one of the highlights of the trip.
 Every hour of every day was happy hour.
 We had cocktails for 3 euro every night during our stay.

 The next day, we rented an ATV and went exploring the island of Thira.
 We traveled to the red sand beach (Akrotiri).
-It’s crazy how on one island is a black, red and white sand beach on one island is unreal to me.
+The fact there is a red sand beach, a black sand beach and a white sand beach on one island is unreal to me.
 All the sand is volcanic rock so that is where it gets the variety of color from.

 After exploring the red beach, we went to see the light house at the southwest end of the island.
-It was many of the most breathtaking sights we saw.
+It was just one of the many breathtaking sights we saw.
 You can see the whole island from the top as well as the sea off in the distance.

 You can see the reflection of the sun glowing off the blue water.
 I just sat in awe and couldn’t really comprehend how all this beauty could be surrounding.
 Every direction I looked, I was amazed by something else.

 After we sat at the lighthouse for 3 hours, we decided it was time to go.
 Even though we wanted to go home, our ATV did not want us too.

-I am pretty sure it was an angel sent from God, but someone how a lady heard us trying to start our ATV and came running to our help.
+I am pretty sure it was a guardian angel sent to us from God, but someone how a lady heard us trying to start our ATV and came running to our help.
 AND she had a phone.

 We called the ATV people and they sent someone to come fix it.
-I have to say though, our ATV died in a pretty beautiful place.
-We got to watch the sunset as we waited.
+I have to say though, our ATV died in a beautiful place, so we didn’t complain too much.

-When he fixed it, I wanted nothing more than to just go get a drink and sit on the beach and that’s what we did.
+When he fixed it, I wanted nothing more than to just go get a drink and sit on the beach.
+So that’s what we did.
 That’s basically what we did every night.

 Everyday I woke up to the sound of birds chirping, the Grecian sun on my face and cats, lots and lots of cats.

 We sat on the beach under our umbrella, in front of the Aegean Sea and I felt as if I was in a dream.
 The only word that could describe that moment was blissful paradise.

-Later that night we went to the capital, Fira and then to the infamous sunset town, Oia.
-Every thing, every view, every where you looked you were surrounded by beauty.
+Later that night we went to the capital, Fira and then to the infamous town, Oia.
+Every thing, every view, every where you looked you were encircled by beauty.
 No matter which direction you turned in, your mind was completely shattered by the amount of gorgeous things surrounding you.

-We walked around Fira for a little bit, shopping and just watching the sun slowly go down and then we went to Oia to watch the sunset.
+We walked around Fira for a little bit, shopping and just watching the sun slowly go down.
+We then we went to Oia to watch the sunset.

 Waiting on top of the ledge, anticipating the worlds most famous sunset, my mind just wandered.
 I couldn’t actually believe that I was here.
-I was in Santorini watching a sunset I thought I would only see in pictures, I was just taken away by this.
+I was in Santorini, watching a sunset I thought I would only see in pictures, I was just taken away by this.

 When they tell you that it is the most beautiful sunset you will ever see, they (whoever they are) are 100% right.

 The sky just enthralls you.
-Turning colors I never thought the sky could make.
-It almost look like it is on fire, but in the most beautiful way.
+Turning colors I never thought the sky could be.
+It almost look like it was on fire, but in the most beautiful way.